HalTobin/HalTobin/README.md

 I'm Alexis Aneas, and here are a few things about me :

-* Mobile and back-end Developer
+* Native Android Developer, Cross-platform Developer (Flutter & KMP) and back-end Developer (Spring Boot)
-* Mostly working with Kotlin, Java and Dart for languages, and KMP, CMP, Jetpack Compose for Android, Flutter and Spring Boot
+* Mostly working with Kotlin, Java and Dart
 * Currently working at **_Rendr_** on the [_Legendr_](https://www.legendr.app/) Android app
 * I've previously worked at **_Puce Muse_** on the apps of the [_Méta-Librairie_](https://www.pucemuse.com/applications-monos/) using MaxMSP and JavaScript
 * Videographer in my spare time